Skip to content

 The watch mode keeps the scan cache at ~/.cache/adler/ and prints only the rows that changed — new accounts, removed accounts, flipped verdicts.
 Pipe it into your alert channel of choice.

 Pattern B — Web UI for visual review.
-If you want a real interface with history, side-by-side diff, evidence drawers, and the access engine view, launch the bundled SPA:
+If you want a real interface with history, side-by-side diff, evidence drawers, confidence chips, identity clusters, report exports, and the access engine view, launch the bundled SPA:

 Terminal window